 These new music releases by local musicians are off the charts.

 We’re pleased to report that more local artists are killin’ it with fresh new music releases.
-This May, we’ve got a mix of breezy and sultry tunes, R&B hits, and a deluxe EP from a fan favourite.
-Put your headphones on and blast these hot music hits from Singapore artists RN.
+This July, we’ve got a mix of breezy and sultry tunes, R&B hits, and a new EP from a fan favourite.
+Put your headphones on and blast these hot new music releases from Singapore artists.

 New album: Some Strings Attached: Vol. 1 by Some Strings Attached

 Did you miss the sold-out concert Singer-Songwriters: Some Strings Attached?
-Fret not, all performances from that night will be released on various digital platforms from 13 May.
+Fret not as all performances from that night are now available on various digital platforms.
 Revisit wonderful acts like Weish’s haunting take on sub:shaman’s ‘To the Bone’, Jaime Wong’s ‘Breakeasy’ which features a live trumpet solo, Krysta Joy’s heartwarming arrangement of ‘Hold Me’, an unreleased performance of ‘The End’ by Jack & Rai and lewloh’s ‘grow together’ which features all artists.
 The videos of the performances will be released weekly on YouTube.

 New single: Fast Slow by Narysal